Official Biography

 In 2006 Bäckman defended his doctoral dissertation at the University of Helsinki on threat images and cultural meanings of organised crime of Russia.

 In 2007 Bäckman published a book titled «Finland washed with Anna Politkovskaya’s blood», about how the murder was used against Russia’s statehood and president by Western journalists.
-In the book Bäckman criticized Finnish MP Heidi Hautala for her Russophobic stance.
+Bäckman criticized Finnish MP Heidi Hautala for her Russophobic stance.

-In 2008 Bäckman was nominated adjunct professor in sociology of law at the University of Helsinki and adjunct professor in criminology at the universities of Turku and Eastern Finland.
+In 2008 Bäckman was nominated associate professor (docent) in sociology of law at the University of Helsinki and in criminology at the universities of Turku and Joensuu (now university of Eastern Finland).
 In addition to these he has taught courses in Russian studies and has lectured in various universities.

 In 2010 Bäckman successfully demanded the European court of human rights to block the deportation of the 84-years old seriously ill Russian citizen Irina Antonova from her family in Finland to Russia, where she had no place to stay.